Amzd/ResponderChain/README.md

 ## Features

-1. Getting the current first responder through `ResponderChain.firstResponder`
+- **💡 Easy to use:** Get, set and resign first responder simply through an EnvironmentObject.
-2. Setting a new first responder through `ResponderChain.firstResponder`
+- **⏰ Time Saving:** If an underlying view can become first responder all you have to do is tag it; and it works!
-3. Getting tagged views available for receiveing first responder through `ResponderChain.availableResponders`
+- **👀 Insightful:** Gives insight in which views can become first responder.

 ## Overview